pine3ree/pine3ree-db/docs/sql/predicates.md

 $predicateSet->or()->gt('stock', 10); // OR "stock" > :gt1
 ```

-As a convenience predicate set methods may also have a shorter and/or equivalent form:
+As a convenience predicate-set methods may also have a shorter and/or equivalent form:

 ```php
 use P3\Db\Sql\Predicate;